AscendedSion/KittyLitter/README.md

 ## Contributing

-Do you want to submit code to cathook?
+Do you want to submit code to kittylitter?
 Please read `CONTRIBUTING.md` for a short introduction.